Josh Rhett Noble: Career

 Noble's theatre career has spanned over 70 professional productions in theaters across the U.S.

 Noble won acclaim for his work as Gaston in Disney's Beauty and the Beast beginning in 2004, and while in the Cleveland, Ohio, production of the show, he was called the "show-stealer" and "phenomenal".

 Noble has also starred as Matthew in the Atlanta, Georgia, and Cleveland, Ohio, premiers of Altar Boyz, for which he also received critical acclaim.
 For the Atlanta production, Noble was hailed as the leader of the "marvelous" cast.
 In Cleveland, Noble was called "spot on", and the "singing standout" of the show.
 In 2010, Noble reprised the role of Matthew in Cleveland, Ohio at the Hanna Theatre in Playhouse Square where he was awarded the 2011 BroadwayWorld Award for Best Actor in a Musical.

 In addition to his work in Beauty and the Beast and Altar Boyz, Noble has performed in multiple regional premieres, including his BroadwayWorld Award Winning performance in Next Fall (Adam) and the Florida regional premiere of 9 to 5 (Franklin Hart, Jr.).
 Other notable performances include shows such as Company (Bobby), Forever Plaid (Sparky/Smudge), Camelot (Lancelot), Godspell (Judas), The Sound of Music (Captain von Trapp), The Pajama Game (Sid), The Fantasticks (Matt), Jekyll & Hyde (Stride/Utterson), Little Shop of Horrors (Audrey II Voice), Guys and Dolls (Sky), The Music Man (Harold), Grease (Kenickie) and Lend Me a Tenor (Max).
 Noble was also seen in the world premiere of the play OSWALD, based on the interrogation of suspected presidential assassin Lee Harvey Oswald, which played at the Richmond Shepard Theatre in New York City.

-Noble was most recently seen in David Henrie's directorial film debut, This Is the Year, produced by Selena Gomez, the new Bruce Willis film, Wrong Place, the new Fox TV series Monarch, and in the new comedy Finding Happy on Bounce.
+Noble was most recently seen in David Henrie's directorial film debut, This Is the Year, produced by Selena Gomez, the new Bruce Willis film, Wrong Place, the new Fox TV series Monarch, the new comedy Finding Happy on Bounce and The Wonder Years on abc.